1) Do I need to take probiotics?

 Life-Space Women's Probiotics deliver a group of 5 beneficial Lactobacillus bacteria, including the well-studied RC-14 and GR-1 contained in Fem Dophilus pills.

-However, if you use a vaginal probiotic insert, like VagiBiom, it would be a good idea to use it between the dates of NeuEve suppository applications after you have switched to the maintenance mode.
+However, if you use a vaginal probiotic insert, it would be a good idea to use it when you are in maintenance mode after you complete the AV NIL treatment.

-If you use a probiotic suppository at the same time as a NeuEve suppository for BV treatment, it may dilute the ingredients of the latter, rendering it less effective.
-Thus, we do not recommend that you use a vaginal probiotic insert while you are using a NeuEve suppository for clearing BV at the same time.
+When you use AV NIL to clear AV, you use it once daily.
+There is no between days to insert a different suppository.
+Some customers proposed to use AV NIL at night and insert a probiotic suppository during the daytime.
+However, it may dilute the ingredients of AV NIL, rendering it less effective.
+Thus, we do not recommend that you use a vaginal probiotic insert while you are doing the AV NIL treatment.

 5) Which is better, the oral pill vs. the vaginal insert?